To participate in the Assessment of Clinical Skills (ACS), you must have passed the Assessment of Fundamental Knowledge (AFK).

 Viewing ACS Typodonts

-One person can accompany you during your appointment.
-If someone will be accompanying you, you must notify our office by email at firstname.lastname@example.org no later than two business days prior to the appointment.
+One person may accompany you during your appointment.
+If someone will be accompanying you, you must notify our office by email at email@example.com no later than two business days prior to the appointment.
 The NDEB office is in a secure building; therefore, no other persons will be permitted in the building.
+Government issued photo identification must be presented upon entering the building.
+The name appearing on the identification must match our records.

 If you are unable to come to the NDEB office to view your typodonts, you may send a representative in your place.
 Written authorization allowing a representative to view your typodont, including the representative’s full name, email address, mailing address, and telephone number, must be emailed to firstname.lastname@example.org.